-Head over to carousel-gifts.com to see some lovely handmade greetings cards, original drawings, and prints of my crazy all-nighter tree drawings.
-Sign up to my mailing list while you are over there, and I will keep you updated on my various projects!
+Head over to zara-m.com to see some lovely handmade greetings cards, original drawings, and prints of my crazy all-nighter tree drawings.
+Sign up for my mailing list while you are over there, and I will keep you updated on my various projects!

 Don't forget to subscribe to the blog in the sidebar for new post updates!